 Soil Salinity and Balancing Soil pH

-Improve permeability and water-holding capacity, wash out salts by 300-400%, promote uniform soil infiltration and distribution with more dynamic soil capillary action.
+Improve water permeability, retention and distribution, wash out salts by 300-400%, promote uniform soil infiltration with more dynamic soil capillary action.
 Correct soil pH, balance calcium to magnesium ratios, and reduce salt adsorption ratios (SAR’s) up to 50% with Magnation.

 Sodium adsorption ratio (SAR) is a measure of the suitability of water for use in agricultural irrigation as determined by the concentrations of total dissolved solids (TDS) in the water.
 It is also a measure of the sodicity of soil as determined by analysis of water extracted from the soil.
 In general, the higher the SAR, the less suitable the water is for irrigation.